Is Walking A Good Activity For People With Back Pain?

 Getting started with walking is only half the battle.

-As to feel the real benefits you need to make it a regular part of your routine.
+As to feel the real benefits you need to make it a regular part of your daily routine.

 So once you are up to a decent level try to make going for a walk something you do regularly.